calcom/cal.com/README.md

 ### Docker

 The Docker configuration for Cal is an effort powered by people within the community.

+If you want to contribute to the Docker repository, [reply here](https://github.com/calcom/docker/discussions/32).

+The Docker configuration can be found [in our docker repository](https://github.com/calcom/docker).

+Issues with Docker?
+Open a Discussion [here](https://github.com/calcom/docker/discussions) to ask the community.

 Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.

-If you want to contribute to the Docker repository, [reply here](https://github.com/calcom/docker/discussions/32).

-The Docker configuration can be found [in our docker repository](https://github.com/calcom/docker).

 ### Heroku